frankcohen/ReflectionsOS/Devices/Horton/Horton_project_notes.md

   Remove OPT3002DNPT from BOM
-  Some resistors and capacitors are out of stock, replace them TPS2115APW power multiplexer is out of stock, replace with older less expensive multiplexer
+  Some resistors and capacitors are out of stock, replace them TPS2115APW power multiplexer is out of stock, replace with older less expensive multiplexer Change TOF name to Gesture_Power and use GPIO 26 (Don't use 44 RXD0)